codeworks-secops/gcp-moving-to-cloud/gke/readme.md

 2- Initalize Tooling

-- Enable Kubernetes Engine Api
+- Enable Kubernetes Engine Api if it's not yes done !
     * From the web-based console

 - Install Google Cloud SDK